- Motivations For Selling A Business

 Some people are looking to retire.
 This is becoming increasingly true as more baby boomers approach retirement age.
 In fact, it’s estimated that over the next two decades, more than 10 trillion dollars worth of small businesses will need to switch hands from baby boomers to someone else.

-These are people who have built their business, hired employees, and developed a reputation over many years of hard work.
+These people have built their businesses, hired employees, and developed a reputation over many years of hard work.
 They are looking for a trustworthy steward for their life’s work.

 They want to know that their employees will be protected, the reputation they built will last, and the business they created will continue to be successful.